Chinchillas come with some unique challenges.

-It’s also one of the only options you have if you want to begin having zero troubles with getting your chinchilla back into their cage without issues.
+It’s also one of the only options you have if you want to get to a point where you have zero troubles with getting your chinchilla back into its cage without issues.

-However, let’s not forget that sometimes, chinchillas can just be stubborn in the early days of ownership and may need a tad bit more incentive to get them back inside of their cage.
+However, let’s not forget that sometimes, chinchillas can just be stubborn in the early days of ownership and may need a tad bit more incentive to get back inside of the cage.

 Don’t worry, we will plan and be ready for that possibility as well.

-One of the last resorts you can try is to use one of the better travel carriers and place treats such as dried oats or other dried fruit inside of.
+One of the last resorts you can try is to use one of the better travel carriers and place treats such as dried oats or other dried fruit inside.